Bounding the number of graph refinements for Brill-Noether existence: Further discussion

-The example is not an artifact of the combinatorial side of the theory, in the sense that the $\mathfrak g_5^1$ on $G^{(1)}$ is the specialization of a $g_5^1$ on a smooth curve.
-Recall that the limits of rank $1$ line bundles can be explicitly described via the theory of admissible covers of Harris and Mumford \cite{HM}.
+First of all, we note that the $\mathfrak g_5^1$ on $G^{(2)}$ is not an artifact of the combinatorial side of the theory, in the sense that it is the specialization of a $g_5^1$ on a smooth curve (since the specialization lemma only gives an inequality of ranks, it could happen that the $\mathfrak g_5^1$ on $G^{(2)}$ does not have an algebro-geometric counterpart).
+To this end, recall that the limits of rank $1$ line bundles can be explicitly described via the theory of admissible covers of Harris and Mumford \cite[\S 4]{HM}, to which we refer for the necessary definitions.

+The dual graph of such an admissible cover $X_0 \to Y_0$ is depicted in Figure~\ref{fig2} (it has no ramification over the nodes and otherwise only simple ramification points).
+On $G^{(2)}$ it gives the linear system of the $\mathfrak g^1_5$ in Figure~\ref{fig: tricycle}.
+Also depicted is a metric structure on the graphs that gives a tropical admissible cover $\Gamma \to \Sigma$, which encodes some information about possible smoothings (see \cite{ABBRI} and \cite{CMR}).

 \tikzset{every picture/.style={line width=0.75pt}}